alinaerf/CS-projects/README.md

 # CS-projects
-Computer Science Assignments and side projects in Python and Javascript.
+Computer Science Assignments and side projects in Python, Javascript, and Kotlin.

 ### Python Projects:
 - Multitasking Scheduler with Priority Queues